awsdocs/amazon-ec2-user-guide/doc_source/usingsharedamis-finding.md

 aws ec2 describe-images --executable-users self
 ```

-**Example: List AMIs owned by Amazon**
+**Example: List AMIs owned by verified providers**
-The following command lists the AMIs owned by Amazon\.
-Public AMIs owned by Amazon have an aliased owner, which appears as `amazon` in the account field\.
-This helps you to easily find AMIs from Amazon\.
+The following command lists the AMIs owned by verified providers\.
+Public AMIs owned by verified providers \(either Amazon or verified partners\) have an aliased owner, which appears as `amazon` or `aws-marketplace` in the account field\.
+This helps you to easily find AMIs from verified providers\.
 Other users can't alias their AMIs\.

 ```
-aws ec2 describe-images --owners amazon
+aws ec2 describe-images \
+    --owners amazon aws-marketplace \
+    --query 'Images[*].[ImageId]' \
+    --output text
 ```

 **Example: List AMIs owned by an account**